appsattic/imagelicious.org/ReadMe.md

 To upload images, the user must sign in using their Google Account.

+To view images, the user must have a URL with a valid image ID (obtained either directly or indirectly from the original uploader).

+If you are not signed in nor have an image URL, you can't do much on the site. :)

 ## Deploying a copy of imagelicious.org ##

 ### Firebase ###